 Once you have an official death certificate, you will need to gather a claims form from the insurance company the policy is through.
 Each company will have different paperwork to complete and be returned, along with a copy of the death certificate.
 Your agent will be able to provide this for you.
 If you are no longer in contact with your agent, you can access a claim form from most insurance companies’ websites, or by calling their claims helpline.
 Along with the proof of death paperwork, you will also be required to fill out additional paperwork to notify the IRS for income reporting purposes.
 Each state will have different requirements so check with a local tax professional or the IRS for specifics.

 Another tip that is often suggested by the insurance companies is to have a newspaper clipping of the death for additional proof to help speed up the process.
 Once you submit your life insurance claim and provide the necessary paper work, like death certificates and tax documents, the process should only take a week or so to complete.
 The only time you may run into longer turnaround times when filing a life insurance claim is if the policy holder dies within the 24 month contestability period.
-If death occurs within 2 years of obtaining the policy, often times an investigation into the cause of death is performed by the insurance company.
+If death occurs within two years of obtaining the policy, often times an investigation into the cause of death is performed by the insurance company.
 In this case, it may then take longer for you to receive the money.